-The church was built as a brick, Gothic three-aisle basilica (or an aisleless building with two symmetrical side chapels) with a two-bay chancel slightly narrower than the nave, ended with a straight wall.
-Its high walls were reinforced with buttresses, between which ogival windows were placed.
-The western facade and the eastern facade were crowned with Gothic gables.
-On the north side of the presbytery there is a vaulted sacristy with a treasury.
-A portal led into it, located in a high niche, crowned with a double ogival arch.
+On the northern side of the chancel, there was a vaulted sacristy with a treasury.
+A portal led to it, placed in a high recess, topped with a double pointed arch.
 A similar portal was placed in the entrance to the treasury.
-The sacristy vault has the form of a four-pointed star with guiding ribs, in the treasury stellar vault is based on arch bands.
+The sacristy vault had the form of a four-pointed star with guiding ribs.
+There was an eight-part vault based on arch bands in the treasury.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.